ryansuranjana/cashier-api-v2/README.md

 # Cashier Web Service RestfulAPI

 ## Description
-Cashier Web Service RestfulAPI is an API that provides various endpoints for managing users, categories, payments, products, and orders.
+Cashier is an API that provides various endpoints for managing users, categories, payments, products, and orders.
 It supports authentication and authorization using bearer tokens.

 ## Features
 - Authentication